 Start your own Discipleship Quad, an online Prayer Group with free resources from the Franciscan University of Steubenville.

 Online Holy Spirit Novena Retreat featuring various priests from St. Augustine's Seminary of Toronto.
-The retreat is made up of a series of 30-minute video presentations that will be made available on the Seminary's
+The retreat is made up of a series of 30-minute video presentations available on the Seminary's Facebook page and Youtube channel.

 This is not the time to stop learning about our faith!
 Register today for a